-1. Jane is a seven-grade student at one of London schools.
+1. Alice is a pupil at one of London schools.
 She has a plan to organize a party for her classmates.
-Look at the prompts and say what she is going to do as in the model.
+Look at the clues and say what she is going to do as in the model.

 Model: arrange a party at a café - She is going to arrange a party at a café.